alexandzors/PlexWatchDog/README.md

 # WARNING
 This script is still a W.I.P.
 Use at your own risk!

+# What do I do?

+PlexWatchDog monitors your Plex Media Server via the local web interface.
+If the web client returns a code other than Status 200 (aka Okay!) the script will automatically:
+1. Send a notifcation to a configured endpoint (Discord, or Cachet currently)
+2. Automatically kill all Plex processes
+3. Restart the Plex Media Server.exe.

+*This script assumes that Plex is installed into the default directory.
+If enough people see the need I could make the location configurable via the config.json*

 # To-Do
 - Create a xml for Task Scheduler for automatic script running on machine restarts.
 - Move check for update service functionality into Get-PlexStatus function.
 So that `pmsdogservice.ps1` is only reading the config file, sending notifications, and restarting processes/services.